CDCgov/prime-reportstream/prime-router/docs/getting-started/fhir-functions.md

 ## How to define a FHIR path function
 1. Determine which file it will go in by reading the [internal](#internal) and [external](#external) sections of this document.
 2. Add the function itself.
+It must accept a parameter `focus: MutableList<Base>`.
+It has the option to accept `parameters: MutableList<MutableList<Base>>?` as a parameter as well.
+It must return `MutableList<Base>`.
-3. Add it to the resolveFunction method.
+3. Add it to the `resolveFunction` method.
 This registers it so the command line knows what to expect and is valid.
-4. Add it to the execute function method.
+4. Add it to the `executeFunction` method.
 This registers it so the command line knows what to call.

 ## FHIR Path Tool
-You can run these functions on a bundle using a command line fhirpath tool.
+You can run these functions on a bundle using the prime command line fhirpath tool.
 To use the FHIR path tool, in terminal, run `./prime fhirpath -i <bundle file path here>`.
 This sets the bundle to be the resource.
 The resource is the part of the bundle which you can currently run functions on.